 Heartworm is the reason we got into fostering and has always been something of a specialty with us.
 Since Lucky has become a full-time indoor dog we had a kennel open, so I was happy to welcome this sweet Lab into our company.

-Bacardi has been adopted but Whiskey is still available from C.A.R.E. (on Landfill Rd. in Jefferson City).
-Moonshine will be available through C.A.R.E. once she is cured of her heartworm — which will be the end of
+Moonshine will be available through C.A.R.E. once she is cured of her heartworm — which will be the

-August let’s make that October: a complication has arisen (see below).
+end of August (let’s make that) mid-November: a complication has arisen (see below).
 You may contact C.A.R.E. through their web site: Companion Animal Rescue and Education or their Facebook Page or by phone (865) 471-5696, 12:00 noon until 5:00 pm Mon – Sat.

 Moonshine’s Base Info:

 - Temperament: Gentle, sweet, reserved.
 Almost timid.

 - Gets Along with Dogs: Yes.
 No sign of toy or food aggression.
 She likes to play, gets a little rowdy if you let her.

 - Gets Along with People: Yes.
 She loves to be petted, especially a belly rub.
 Likes to be near her human and will follow me from room to room as I’m doing things.